 “The steamer is only six months old.
 There’s no way it’s broke already,” she said, after testing the switch multiple times.
 “I don’t get it, but I know you’ve got some ideas, mister.
 So spill it.”

 “Not if it’s going to have us moving into a motel until we can unload the house,” replied Randy.
 “Because you aren’t going to want to hear this.”
 Maddie looked at her husband and let him speak.
-He not only admitted the dog’s behavior earlier in the day after the discovery of the burning steamer.
-But he went into full detail about the encounter they had the night before with the shadow in the hallway.
+He not only admitted the dog’s behavior earlier in the day after the discovery of the burning steamer, but he went into full detail about the encounter they had the night before with the shadow in the hallway.
 A shadow Randy openly admitted to seeing in multiple spots.
 Maddie let him say his peace, and by the redness of his face and the sweating of his palms, it was clear he wasn’t trying to pull a fast one on her.

 “So basically, there’s a fucking ghost in our house.
 I guess the real estate lady didn’t think that was a selling point she wanted on the marketing materials.”
-Maddie smiled, although Randy was unsure if she was blowing his story off or just trying to make the best of an obviously a mystifying situation.
+Maddie smiled, although Randy was unsure if she was blowing his story off or just trying to make the best of a mystifying situation.
 “Tell you what, babe.
 Why don’t you call her tomorrow?
 See what info you can get.
 See if there are historical records or something that we missed when we were researching.”

 Randy nodded his head, as Hulk remained loyal and close by his side.
 An uncomfortable silence followed as neither could muster up the words.